cathiele/rpngo/USER_GUIDE.md

 ## The startup file

-A file named `$HOME/.rpngo` will be created if it does not yet exist using the data files in the `startup/` source folder.
+On PC, A file named `$HOME/.rpngo` will be created if it does not yet exist using the data files in the `startup/` source folder.
 You can edit this file in order to customize the calculator at startup.
 Here are some thing you might want to configure:

 - The default window layout
 - How to create the plot window